associationofvas/blog/_posts/2019-06-04-va-for-a-day-pt-12.markdown

 ![Åsa Tassdal]({{site.baseurl}}/assets/img/VAforaday-Åsa Tassdal.png)

-irtea helps entreprenuers with "everything else".
+Virtea helps entrepreneurs with "everything else".
 Whatever the problem is that is keeping you from being able to focus on your core business, I will take care of it for you.
 Either by doing it myself, or by finding you the best solution.

 __Connect With Me:__
 * LinkedIn: [linkedin.com/in/asa-vea](https://www.linkedin.com/in/asa-vea){:target="_blank"}